 Are you involved in the event production business?
 If so, this article is for you.
 More and more event producers are choosing to live stream their events online, in real-time.
 In this blog, we’re going to take a look at the live event streaming solution market.

-This blog will share more detail on live event streaming solutions.
-Especially, we’ll look at the importance of 24/7 customer support for event producers.
+This blog will share more detail on how to live stream events and the solutions professional broadcasters use.
+We’ll also look at the importance of 24/7 customer support for event producers.

 Before we start, do not miss our unique, limited time offer: try our new monthly Premium plan and get 2000 GB of streaming data, 200 GB of storage, and 24/7 customer support at no extra cost along with ALL Dacast features for just $79.
 Sign up for Dacast and you’re good to go!